chaoss/wg-evolution/metrics/New_Contributors.md

 # New Contributors

+*This metric is part of the continuous release process, and has passed the 30 day comment period.
+This metric could, possibly, be edited prior to the regular release.*

 Question:  How many contributors are making their first contribution to a given project and who are they?

 ## Description